cneverett/BoltzmannCollisionIntegral.jl/docs/src/crosssections.md

 All cross sections are to be defined in terms of the Mandelstram variables $s=(p_1^\mu+p_2^\mu)^2$, $t=(p_1^\mu-p_3^\mu)^2$ and $u=(p_2^\mu-p_3^\mu)^2$.
 To maintain accuracy of cross sections and avoid DivZero issues when momenta is small compared to the mass of the particles (at `Float32` precision), each Mandelstram variable is split into two components e.g. $s=sSmol+sBig$ where $sBig = (m_1+m_2)^2$.
 The latter part typically cancels with terms in the cross sections, leading to better accuracy.

 ```@meta
-CurrentModule = BinaryInteractionSpectra
+CurrentModule = BoltzmannCollisionIntegral
-using BinaryInteractionSpectra
+using BoltzmannCollisionIntegral
 end
 ```